Simon Arthur, 4th Baron Glenarthur: Career

 Glenarthur has been council member of The Air League since 1994 and was member of the National Employers Liaison Committee for Her Majesty's Reserve Forces from 1996 to 2002.
 Since 2002, he is also chairman of the National Employer Advisory Board for Britain's Reserve Forces.
 He is Lieutenant of the Royal Company of Archers, since 2002 Honorary Colonel of the 306 Field Hospital and since 2004 Honorary Air Commodore of the 612 (County of Aberdeen) Squadron, Royal Auxiliary Air Force.
 In 1992, Glenarthur became a Freeman of the Guild of Air Pilots and Air Navigators and in 1996 a Liveryman.
 Having been a member of the Chartered Institute of Logistics and Transport since 1978, he was made a Fellow in 1999.
 He is further a Fellow of the Royal Aeronautical Society since 1992, and a Freeman of the City of London since 1996.

 On 1 August 2008, Glenarthur was awarded the Grand Cross of the Order of the Crown of Tonga by the King of Tonga in the Coronation honours list.

 Since 2010, Lord Glenarthur has been governor and a trustee of King Edward VII's Hospital Sister Agnes.
-In his role as governor, he wrote to the Australian radio station 2Day FM in the wake of their hoax call to the King Edward VII's Hospital concerning the pregnancy of The Duchess of Cambridge, and the subsequent death of nurse Jacintha Saldanha who took the call.
+In his role as governor, he wrote to the Australian radio station 2Day FM in the wake of their hoax call to the King Edward VII's Hospital concerning the pregnancy of the Duchess of Cambridge, and the subsequent death of nurse Jacintha Saldanha who took the call.
 Glenarthur wrote that it was 'truly appalling' that the call was approved by radio management before broadcast.

 Personal life

-Glenarthur has been married to Susan Barry, a great-granddaughter of the Earl of Dunmore and a great-great-granddaughter of the Earl of Leicester, since 1969; they have one son, Edward Alexander Arthur, and one daughter.
+Glenarthur has been married to Susan Barry since 1969; they have two children.

-Glenarthur is an active member of the Scottish Episcopal Church.
+Glenarthur is a member of the Scottish Episcopal Church.